 One option is a smartphone.
 With its embedded mapping function backed up by one of the multitudes of navigation and performance apps, it may do everything you need.
 Yet smartphone battery life can be poor, and phones are not particularly robust or weatherproof.

-The 3.5-inch screen is bright and clear and allows scrolling, zooming, and page turning, with touchscreen operation as well as buttons.
-I found the data page easy to view whilst on the move, and a quick swipe would bring up the route map.
+The 3.5-inch screen is bright and clear and allows scrolling, zooming and page turning, with touchscreen operation as well as buttons.
+I found the data page easy to view while on the move, and a quick swipe would bring up the route map.

 With a route set, the 1030 gives instructions with a moving pointer, much like a car satnav.